Earth has come to term. It's time to leave home.

 of urban life is possible in space.
 Solar

 collectors the size of football fields (already being

 developed in Japan), manufactured from lunar materials and

-of abundance—this is the vision of the future shamefully
+driving an economy of abundance—this is the vision of the future shamefully

 absent from political debates about space policy.
 And about human prospects generally.
 But conceiving of

 space as a frontier for settlement stands as a hopeful alternative to the bleak prospect of increasingly severe bouts of environmentally dictated austerity.

 "So leave the recorders running and get your heavy metal

 space objectives announced by President George W. Bush in January

 2004 lacked purposeful vision.
 A mining operation on the moon